aman06012003/EEG-To-Speech-Decoding/README.md

 3. Install the dependencies from that folder's `requirements.txt`.
 4. Run `train.py` with a new run name.

-For code reference:
+For code reference-:

 - `train.py` is the main training entry point in each experiment folder.
 - `inference.py` is used to synthesize outputs from saved checkpoints.
 - `tutorial_architecture_walkthrough.ipynb` helps inspect model behavior on a single EEG sample.

+# Acknowledgement
+For this project we thank the authors of [1,2] to create an intial baseline for decoding speech from raw EEG.
+We also want to thank the authors of [3] for providing the dataset of participants.

 ## References

-1. Lee, Jihwan, et al. "Toward fully-end-to-end listened speech decoding from EEG signals." arXiv preprint arXiv:2406.08644, 2024.
+[1].
+Lee, Jihwan, et al. "Toward fully-end-to-end listened speech decoding from EEG signals." arXiv preprint arXiv:2406.08644, 2024.
-2. Lee, Jihwan, et al. "Enhancing listened speech decoding from EEG via parallel phoneme sequence prediction."
+[2].
+Lee, Jihwan, et al. "Enhancing listened speech decoding from EEG via parallel phoneme sequence prediction."
 ICASSP 2025 IEEE International Conference on Acoustics, Speech and Signal Processing, 2025.
-3. Toffolo, Kathryn K., Edward G. Freedman, and John J. Foxe.
+[3].
+Toffolo, Kathryn K., Edward G. Freedman, and John J. Foxe.
 "Evoking the N400 event-related potential (ERP) component using a publicly available novel set of sentences with semantically incongruent or congruent endings."
 Neuroscience 501, 2022, pp. 143-158.